misza222/kaggle-digit-recognizer/README.md

 If you are interested in running python learning algorithms in the cloud, please take a look at the
-[Machine Learning Chef Recipe](https://github.com/misza222/chef-ml-python) and help me improve it.
+[Machine Learning Chef Recipe](https://github.com/misza222/chef-ml-python) and help with improving it.